NFDI4BIOIMAGE/Cologne-Hackathon-2023/README.md

 ## Contributors in alphabetical order

 🤝 Participants contributing to the **NFDI4Bioimage - TA3-Hackathon - UoC-2023** could provide their name, GitHub handle, ORCID iD and ROR right here in the README - if they liked.
-The full list of participants - some only contributing to conceptual work on site and not directly to this repo - is provided in the [CITATION.cff](./CITATION.cff) and [.zenodo.json](./\.zenodo.json) files.

 |name|GitHub|ORCID|ROR|
 |---|---|---|---|